hardinb/lab-11/lab-11.md

 a count for each age in both subsamples.
 Both of these show that the cutoff for maturity is 35 years.

-### Exercise 12

-Now, we would like to find out if mothers who are classified as “mature” are more likely to have babies that are classified as “low birth weight” compared to younger mothers.
-The null hypothesis is:

-H0: Proportion low birth weight(mature) = Proportion low birth weight (younger)

-Because we are using a two-tailed test, the non-directional alternative hypothesis is:

-H1: Proporion low birth weight(mature) =/= Proportion low birth weight (younger)

-To test this, I generated 10,000 bootstrapped samples of the difference between the proportion of younger mothers with low-weight babies and the proportion of mature mothers with low-weight babies under the null hypothesis, and then ran a test comparing this distribution to our observed proportion difference.
-The p-value was p = .37, indicating that 37% of the sample proportion differences under the null hypothesis were at least as extreme as our observed proportion difference.
-Under NHST, we reject the null hypothesis.
-It seems likely, based on our data, that the population of mature mothers does not differ from the population of younger mothers in terms of the likelihood that their child will have a low birthweight.

 ``` r
 ggplot(ncbirths, aes(x = mage, fill = mature))+
 geom_histogram(binwidth = 1)+